yifeimichelle/PEGrid/README.md

 ## How to write the grid

+Start up Julia by typing `julia` into the terminal.

 PEGrid computes the potential energy grid in both a serial implementation as well as a parallel implementation that fully utilizes the cores on your computer (much faster!
 [Blog post](http://mathemathinking.com/uncategorized/parallel-monte-carlo-in-julia/)).

 As an example, say we want to use the `UFF` forcefield to compute the energy of adsorbate molecule `CH4` (modeled as a Lennard-Jones sphere) in crystal structure `IRMOF-1` using a Lennard-Jones cutoff of 12.5 Angstrom on a 3D grid of points with a spacing of 1.0 Angstrom.